genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 For example, if you set IO_BUFFER_LEVEL=4, the number of blocks that will fit on a track, multiplied by 4, will be calculated.
 For extended format data sets the number of stripes is also used in the calculation.

 ### DISK_THREAD_LIMIT
 Limits the number of threads allocated for source disk files.
 Typically one thread is used per source file.
-If there are more disk files than the specified *disk-thread-limit*, then threads are reused as they become free.
+If there are more disk files than the specified *disk-thread-limit*, then threads are reused as they become free and some threads are processed serially rather than in parallel.

 ***disk-thread-limit*** is an integer between 1 and 9999.

 ### TAPE_THREAD_LIMIT
 Limits the number of threads allocated for source tape files.
 Typically one thread is used per source file.
-If there are more tape files than the specified *tape-thread-limit*, then threads are reused as they become free.
+If there are more tape files than the specified *tape-thread-limit*, then threads are reused as they become free and some threads are processed serially rather than in parallel.

 ***tape-thread-limit*** is an integer between 1 and 9999.